go-martini/martini/README.md

 })
 ~~~

-## Integration
+## FAQ

+### How do I integrate with existing servers?

 A Martini instance implements `http.Handler`, so it can easily be used to serve subtrees
-on existing go servers.
+on existing Go servers.
 For example this is a working Martini app for Google App Engine:

 ~~~ go
 package hello